 Elevated beds are designed for sites with soil, depth to groundwater or restrictive feature constraints that do not allow for in-ground bed systems.
 An elevated bed system is a soil absorption field with any part of the AES system (6 in basal system sand layer and 12 in tall AES pipe rows) is located above original grade.
 Side-slope tapering is used to blend the raised portion of the system with the existing grade.
-Elevated bed systems require 6 in fill extensions on each side (measured from the pipe), after which side-slope tapering is to be a maximum of 3 horizontal feet for each 1 ft of vertical drop until it meets existing grade.
+Elevated bed systems require that side-slope tapering shall be a maximum of 3 horizontal feet for each 1 ft of vertical drop until it meets existing grade.
 In systems sloping greater than 5%, there must be a minimum of 2.5 ft of system sand extension (3 ft measured from the pipe) beyond the last down-slope row of pipe.
 There must be a minimum of 12 in of cover material over the ends of all system sand extensions (if present).